Justin Maxwell: Miami Marlins

 On November 30, 2015, Maxwell signed a minor league deal with the Miami Marlins.
 He was released on March 29, 2016.

 Boston Red Sox

 On April 1, 2016, Maxwell signed a minor league deal with the Boston Red Sox.

 Lotte Giants

 On July 6, 2016, Maxwell signed with Lotte Giants of the Korea Baseball Organization for the rest of 2016 season.

 Broadcaster

 From August 31 to September 3, 2019, Maxwell made his debut as a broadcaster, serving as a substitute studio analyst on the Nats Xtra shows that aired before and after Washington Nationals games on the Mid-Atlantic Sports Network.
 He has served as a substitute for regular analyst F.P.
 Santangelo on the MASN broadcast of Nationals games during the 2021 season.

 Personal

 Maxwell is married and has three children.

-Maxwell is also currently attending University of Maryland Baltimore, School of Dentistry in the class of 2022.
+Maxwell enrolled at the University of Maryland School of Dentistry in 2019 and graduated as a Doctor of Dental Surgery in 2022.
+As of 2025, he operates a dental practice called Major League Smiles in Ellicott City, Maryland.